RonLevie/LTFT-Phase-Vocoder/README.md

 # LTFT-Phase-Vocoder
 LTFT-Phase-Vocoder is an audio effect that slows down an audio signal without dilating its frequency content or pitch.
 The classical phase vocoder is based on the short-time-Fourie-transform (STFT) as the time-frequency representation of the phase vocoder.
 LTFT Phase Vocoder is based on a novel time-frequency representation called the localizing-time-frequency-transform (LTFT).
+For more information see the paper [Stochastic Phase Space Signal Processing with Application to Localizing Phase Vocoder](https://arxiv.org/abs/1808.08810).

 ## The LTFT phase vocoder method
 ### The localizing-time-frequency-transform